blgorman/IntroToIoT/walkthrough.md

     private static string _deviceConnectionString = "";
     ```

-1. Next, add the connection string information to your `appsettings.json` file, or just set it directly in the code.
+2. The connection string information is retrieved from the `appsettings.json` file

     ```c#
     _deviceConnectionString = _configuration["Device:ConnectionString"];
     ```

+    Ideally, you should move this to the developer secrets and/or leverage Azure Key Vault.

-    After adding the device connection string, add the code to connect to the IoT hub:
+    After reviewing the device connection string, review the code to connect to the IoT hub:

     ```c#
     _deviceClient = DeviceClient.CreateFromConnectionString(